 From the Tulua Terminal to Bogota there are 230.5 mi (371 km) which take about 8 hours to go through by bus.
 The terrestrial bus companies which cover this route are Fronteras and Expreso Bolivariano, which provide bus tickets at low-cost rates and in a variety of schedules to make easier the travel to the passenger.
 In addition, you can buy the tickets online for your comfort.
 Bogota is a city very interesting culturally where lots of tourists go to discover all that the city offers you in its streets.The Colombian capital has a tropical and cold climate, but also high mountain, due to the height where it's located.
 The city has an annual average temperature of 57 °F (14 °C) and has a rainy and a dry season, so we recommend to travel when there are fewer precipitations, from June to August and from December to February.

-Why book Tulua to Bogota bus with redBus?
+Why book a Tulua a Bogota bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Tulua to Bogota.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Tulua to Bogota.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Municipality of Cauca Valley department, Tulua is the fourth city in population of this famous valley.
 It's also known as the Heart of the Valley, due to its geographic location and Villa of Céspedes, in honor of a hero, during the Independence of Colombia, Juan María Céspedes.
 There are several tourist sites to see in Tuluá, mainly for their nature.
 The Parque Nacional Natural Las Hermosas has natural lagoons, paramos, canyons and it's the place where many rivers are born; you can also observe the flora (oaks) and fauna (spectacled bear) typical of the region.
 Another interesting option is the Parque de la Guadua Guillermo Ponce de Leon Paris, an artificial park with bamboo and guadua (a plant similar to bamboo), unusual flowers, a natural water pool and the Park offers the possibility of going through many trails.
 We can't forget to mention the Bothanic Garden Juan Maria Cespedes, located at 7 kms from Tulua's city, and where you can appreciate the flora of Cauca Valley.
 Regarding the gastronomy, we will name some delicious dishes that you can not miss: sancocho de gallina, morcilla and tamal.
 The chuletas del Cauca are exquisite escalopes of meat, also a delicacy.
 Tulua celebrates its most important festival in May-June, Tulua Fair, where you can find stockbreeder exhibitions, handicrafts, concerts and a very traditional cavalcade.
 Other celebrations that deserve to be mentioned are: Festival Internacional de Contadores de Cuentos y Leyendas (for stories tellers) and the Festival del Corazon Dulce (in June), Festival del Mate y el Guarapo (May) and the Festival de Cometas (Kite's festival) in august, among others.
 Visit Tulua and all the entertainments that the Heart of the Valley can offer you.